By Frédéric Misseri

 Why is that?
 The criteria used by companies buying it to select this product are price and quantity.

 At Prominate we believe that the very first criteria (within a budget/quantity “range” of course) to be taken into account is the estimated percentage of “long term users”.
 Once the promotional product is chosen on that basis, then it’s time for negotiations on price.
-But if the “unit price” is the primary key criteria that influences the choice of the promotional product, one can’t expect much ROI for sure…
+But if the “unit price” is the primary key criteria that influences the choice of the promotional product, one can’t expect much higher ROI for sure…

-Connect with us now to find out how you can optimise your promotional products to get your full ROI.
+Connect with us now to find out how you can optimise your global promotional products to get your full ROI.